CDECatapult/NGSI-import/README.md

 ```

 By typing `no` the program will terminate while by typing `yes` the tool will import the respective data sources specification on the IoT Data Marketplace.
+Once done, you will find the imported data source specifications under `My stock - Data source specifications` on the IoT Data Marketplace portal, with status `Active`.
+If you wish to create offerings with those, just set their status to `Launched`.
 ## License

 The MIT License